RobBloxham/api-recipe-project/notes.md

-[] find a way to trigger flow from one section to the next.

 -- [] Styling
-[] change font for ingredient list items in recipe card.
 [] select better way of visualizing .empty or .exists [] styling for desktop
-[] Strikethrough on existing ingredients in shopping list and grey out text, make checkbox inactive.
 [] can i add icons to this?

 -- implement second api
 [] add second api to shorten link.